tickberry/alx-system_engineering-devops/0x02-shell_redirections/README.md

- 14 task a  script that displays lines containing the pattern root from the file 15 task a script that  display the number of lines that contian the patern bin in the file /etc/passwd 16 task 16 a script that  displays lines containing the pattern root and 3 lnes after them in the file
+ 14 task a  script that displays lines containing the pattern root from the file 15 task a script that  display the number of lines that contian the patern bin in the file /etc/passwd 16 task 16 a script that  displays lines containing the pattern root and 3 lnes after them in the file 17 task a script that displays all the lines in the file /etc/passwd that do not contain the partern bin